TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 ## Detailed Instructions

+### JasminXT Update

+This lab requires you to update JasminXT to the latest version.

+1. Choose *Check for Updates* from the *Help* menu.
+2. Wait for updates to be found.
+3. Install the updates to JasminXT.
+4. Restart Eclipse

 ### Write Even More Jasmin Code

 Before you complete your code generator, you should come up with small example MiniJava programs, which cover the following constructs: